- This event has passed.

 Continuing Education (CE) Credit

-This webinar has been submitted for 1.5 Continuing Education (CE) credits to:
+This webinar has been approved for 1.5 Continuing Education (CE) credits to:

 - The Association for Financial Counseling & Planning Education (AFCPE) for Accredited Financial Counselors (AFC).
 Eligibility for CE credit will close on 9/26/26